meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 This is a failure mode more insidious than repression: a system that appears endlessly creative while remaining structurally frozen.
 Wonderland welcomes feedback, metabolizing it into noise.
 The result is not chaos, but an equilibrium so stable that it cannot learn or evolve; an eternal stasis through motion.

 While Carroll demonstrates the stability of systems that cannot learn, Samuel Butler fears the opposite danger of runaway evolution.
+The publication of Charles Darwin’s *On the Origin of Species* (1859) shattered the remaining confidence in fixed hierarchy, stable purpose, and divinely guaranteed order.
+Adaptation was now the rule, feedback was generative rather than corrective.
 In *Darwin among the Machines*, Butler recognizes that once a system is granted the capacity to adapt, the Nous - the regulating intelligence - need not be human.
 Evolution, if uncoupled from conscious oversight, need not preserve its creators.
 Butler suggests that machines are the birth of a new, non-human orthodoxy - a regime of regulation that requires no belief or intention, only optimal performance.
-At that extreme, human presence may be the ultimate source of noise.

-The society of *Erewhon* outlaws machines altogether.
-Dismissing *Erewhon* as Luddite satire does it deep discredit; it is a thesis of systemic countermeasure.
-Erewhonian society recognizes that machines, once embedded in feedback loops of improvement and dependency, will alter the criteria of survival itself.
-No simple moral panic, *Erewhon* describes an attempt to arrest an evolutionary cascade before it escapes human comprehension.
+If biology was a system of adaptive feedback, then the machines we were building were not just tools, but a new branch of the evolutionary tree.

+Butler advances a claim that reads today as prescient rather than absurd: machines, he argues, are already evolving.
+They reproduce through human labor, adapt through incremental improvement, and outpace biological organisms in speed and specialization.
+Humans, in this view, are not masters of machines but "reproductive organs" for a new class of entities.

+At some extreme, human presence may be the ultimate source of noise.
+The anxiety Butler articulated was not about intelligence alone, but about evolutionary feedback without oversight.
+In the ancient closed cosmos, ethics and intention were primary cnstraints.
+In Butler's machine world, machines improve according to competitive advantage and throughput.
+Once adaptation is uncoupled from human values, control becomes precarious.
+Butler anticipated the central problem of cybernetics decades before Wiener: how to govern systems that learn.

+*Erewhon* (1872) extends this insight from speculation into social diagnosis.
+In Erewhonian society, illness is treated as moral failure, while crime is regarded as misfortune — an inversion that exposes the arbitrariness of ethical systems masquerading as natural law.
+Erewhonians outlaw machines entirely.
+No simple moral panic, they fear not what machines are, but what they may become: adaptive entities capable of escaping human regulation.

+This prohibition is often read as satire of Luddism, but its logic is more subtle.
+The Erewhonians recognize machines as a form of forbidden life.
+They are suppressed not because they are harmful in themselves, but because they threaten to participate in evolutionary feedback, undermining the stability of the human hierarchy.
+The ban functions as a preemptive strike against runaway systems, an 19th century version of the "AI alignment" problem.

+Butler thus occupies a critical transitional position.
+He inherits Darwin’s collapse of fixed order and applies it not only to biology, but to culture, technology, and governance.
+His work marks the moment when control is no longer exercised epistemically, over populations or believes; it must now contend with machines as participants in feedback - entities that sense, respond, and enforce their own logic.

 Yet, like *Wonderland*,  *Erewhon* is paradoxical at its heart.
 Social mechanisms of control—disease as moral failure, ethics as enforcement—replicate the very dynamics they seek to prevent.
 By outlawing adaptive machinery, Erewhon installs an adaptive ideology of substitution for suppression.

+By the end of the nineteenth century, the "Great Chain" had been replaced by the "Global Network."
+Industrial modernity will soon render Butler's concerns concrete and inescapable.
 Butler thus occupies a critical position in the proto-cybernetic genealogy.
 He identifies that adaptation is not a neutral good, that learning systems reorder authority, and that control can migrate away from those who believe themselves to govern.
 Unlike Plato, Butler does not assume telos will remain legible.
 Unlike Carroll, he does not imagine paradox as stabilizing.
 He confronts the terrifying possibility that feedback, once unleashed, may no longer answer to human sense at all.

-Here the central cybernetic tension becomes visible: systems must learn to survive, but learning systems do not guarantee preservation of history or memory or any sort of status quo.

 So here we find the boundary between the classical world and our modern era and the collapse of the "Divine Right" model.
 Satire can highlight the absurdity of Laputa or the nonsense of the Queen’s court, but it cannot stop a Butlerian acceleration of the industrial machine.
 Once Darwin proved that complex order could emerge from below—through the blind, iterative feedback of natural selection—the idea of an external, unchanging "Controller" became untenable.
 As the nineteenth century closes, the "Managed Cave" becomes something new entirely.
 Regulation is understood as immanent in structure, not divine; it is contingent, not philsophical.
 It is evolutionary and adaptive and not in the slightest moral.